Water diabetes; DI

 These symptoms are similar to those of diabetes mellitus, but there is no sugar present in the urine and blood sugar levels are normal.

 Providing there is adequate provision of water to satisfy the excess thirst, the signs of diabetes insipidus can be minimal.
 Dehydration can occur if fluid intake cannot keep pace with the amount of urine passed.
+This can result in an imbalance of electrolytes in the blood, possibly causing symptoms such as headache, fatigue or muscle pain.

 Diabetes insipidus is rare in the general population, affecting approximately one in 25,000 people.
 In patients who have had pituitary surgery, 10–20% can experience symptoms temporarily after the operation.
 A similar percentage of patients who have had a severe head injury develop short-term diabetes insipidus.
 A minority of individuals have persistent symptoms after pituitary surgery and head injury.